 While veggies provide less glucose, they are chock-full of antioxidants and vitamins that fight oxidative stress and brain damage.
 For example, flavonoid antioxidant foods show promise for managing symptoms of various anxiety disorders, neuropsychiatric and neurodegenerative diseases.

 2. Get Enough Protein and Healthy Fats

 We all require a steady supply of amino acids and essential fatty acids in order to make all of the brain chemicals we need to think clearly.
-Protein deficiency is caused a lack in certain amino acids, specifically the kinds that are called “essential amino acids,” because the body cannot make them on its own.
 Complete proteins are food sources like meat, dairy products, fish and eggs that supply all the essential amino acids we require, and these are the best way to keep the brain pumping out enough of the hormones that support a positive mind-set.

 While it varies a bit from person to person, making about 20 percent to 30 percent of your food intake quality sources of protein (grass-fed beef, cage-free eggs, pasture-raised poultry and wild fish, for example) and about 30 percent to 40 percent healthy fats (including coconut and olive oil, avocado, and nuts/seeds) is the best way to ensure you cover your bases and help manage inflammation.

 3. Manage Stress

 High amounts of stress increase the production of cortisol, which has side effects like feeling “wired but tired,” weight gain, suffering hormonal imbalances, sexual dysfunction, insomnia, depression and further anxiety.
 In modern-day society, to keep cortisol in check, most people need to regularly put aside time for practicing “stress-reducing techniques,” particularly since chronic stress can kill your quality of life.
 These can include praying, meditating, exercising, journaling, reading and spending more time in nature.